Oops, you forgot something.

 The words you entered did not match the given text.
 Please try again.

 Disclaimer: This website is not funded through advertising.
-Any advertising which appears is an uninvited hack.
-Do not buy their products.
+Any advertising which may appear is uninvited and will be deleted.
+Please do not place advertisements on this page.

 Hi Alpha, Thanks for your message.
 Sorry to be so tardy in replying.
 Your message came during a period when our internet was down for about a month.
 Firstly, I would point out that Keyscript is a written system, and like written English the 'spellings' are fixed.
 That said, of course you can alter them in your writing if the alternative seems more appropriate to you.
 Note though, that if the 'u' were omitted, 'know' & 'knew' would be written the same, which could cause confusion.
 With words like 'knew', 'due', etc. pronounced by Americans, I have noticed that there is still a slight trace of the 'y'.
 Maybe that's my imagination.
 Or is it that they ever so slightly sound the 'w' sound on the end?
 With 'often' and 'lot', I'd say that the American pronunciation of the 'o' is more an 'ah' sound but that much the same sound is also used for words that begin with 'au' or 'aw'.
 That could be confusing.
 I think American vowels are a bit dampened down compared with British English vowels.
 I'd say, take your cues from the English spelling.
 If the word starts with an 'o', don't write in the vowel in Keyscript, if it starts with 'au' or 'aw', write in the 'u' vowel.
 Also note that the 'u' at the beginning of words is classified as a vowel, not a diphthong.
 I have often heard 'often' pronounced with the 't', but it very often is not.
 Perhaps, for a very frequently used word, writing in the full consonant (f) is perhaps more readable than 'q'.
 I have also noticed, with many words, that in recent times some 'normalising' seems to be going on.
 This includes a tendency to pronounce words as they are spelt.
 Who would have thought that that the last syllable in 'hurricane' was 'can' not 'cane'?